Real Time with Bill Maher: Politics and current events

 Maher has been a critic of the Obama administration, the Bush administration and the Trump administration.
 His panel attempts to present a diverse set of views.
 Frequently, it consists of a liberal commentator or political figure, a conservative commentator or political figure, and a third individual who does not have as clear an ideological label, or someone with moderate beliefs.
-This third individual is often an actor, comedian, musician or other entertainment figure, though many times the commentator is openly conservative or liberal.
+This third individual is often an actor, comedian, musician, or other entertainment figure, though many times the commentator is openly conservative or liberal.

-On his previous TV series, Politically Incorrect, he used the word "libertarian" to describe his political leanings.
+On his previous TV series, Politically Incorrect, Maher used the word "libertarian" to describe his political leanings.
 Regarding religion, he considers himself a "rationalist", as someone "preaching the gospel of 'I don't know'".
 Maher identifies himself as politically unaffiliated and disagrees with the Republican party on many issues, and with the Democratic Party on many of their party platform's planks.
-He endorsed the candidacy of Ralph Nader of the Green Party in the US presidential campaign of 2000.
-After the 2000 election, Maher was among those who felt that votes cast by progressives for Nader possibly cost Democratic candidate Al Gore the election, and put GeorgeW.
-Bush in the White House.
-During an episode on which Nader and Michael Moore were guests, both Maher and Moore begged Nader not to run again in 2004 (season 2, episode 11).
-He endorsed Democratic presidential candidate John Kerry leading up to the 2004 presidential election.
+He endorsed the candidacy of Ralph Nader of the Green Party during his 2000 presidential campaign.
+After the 2000 election, Maher was among those who felt that votes cast by progressives for Nader possibly cost Democratic candidate Al Gore the election, and put George W. Bush in the White House.
+During an episode on which Nader and Michael Moore were guests, both Maher and Moore begged Nader not to run again in 2004.
+Maher endorsed Democratic presidential candidate John Kerry leading up to the 2004 presidential election.
 In 2008, he endorsed Democratic presidential candidate Barack Obama and harshly criticized Republican candidate John McCain's political campaign.
 He also heavily criticized McCain's vice presidential pick, Sarah Palin, on her qualifications and intelligence.
 Maher interviewed then presidential-candidate, Republican Ron Paul, giving him some positive air time.
 He often cites Paul's views in order to demonstrate the diversity of views on the right.
+Maher has used Real Time to bring voters attention to current political races.
+In 2014, Real Time launched a campaign called "Flip a district."
+The objective was for Real Time's audience to directly affect the outcome of an upcoming congressional race where Maher felt the incumbent candidate had voted or behaved badly.
+The show's executive producer Scott Carter told the New York Times that they were considering both Republicans and Democrats but “with our viewers voting, I imagine it is much more likely we will pick a Republican."
+Republican Minnesota Rep. John Kline was eventually selected but was not unseated in that election despite the Real Time campaign.